322: Master Ninja I

 Battle of the Network Stars was an annual television special that ran from 1976-1984.
 It featured teams of actors competing in various events.

-Man, that’s why all the Van Pattens get kicked out of bars.
+Yeah, that's for all the Van Pattens you've kicked out of bars.

 See note on Van Pattens, above.

 Uh-oh, that’s seven years’ bad acting.

 There is a long-lived superstition that to break a mirror brings seven years of bad luck.
 One way to avert the curse is to wait seven hours, pick up the pieces of the mirror, and bury them outside in the moonlight (the experts are mute on what you should do if you break a mirror first thing in the morning and have to wait longer than seven hours for the moon to show up).